Isabel of Conches

 Isabel of Conches, (c.
-1057–1102) wife of Ralph of Tosny, rode armed like a knight during a conflict in northern France during the late 11th century and was born in Montfort sur Risle, Eure, Normandy, in 1057.
+1057 – 1102) wife of Ralph of Tosny, rode armed like a knight during a conflict in northern France during the late 11th century.

 Early life

-She was the daughter of Simon I de Montfort.
+Isabel was the daughter of Simon I de Montfort. and was born in Montfort-sur-Risle, Eure, Normandy, in 1057.

 Marriage and issue

 Isabel married Raoul II of Tosny, they had: